Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Method

 In practice, we find that allowing reversibility in the loss aids with training, as many changes are reversible in nature without prior knowledge of the arrow of time~\cite{wei2018learning} (the sequence could equally be ordered from first to last, or last to first).
-To allow this, we calculate the loss as the minimum of the loss for both forward and backward sequences, {\em i.e.}\ $\mathcal{L}_r = \min(\mathcal{L}_f(y,\hat{y}), \mathcal{L}_f(\text{reverse}(y),\hat{y}))$.
-The loss is minimized when the sequence is in the correct order, regardless of the direction.
+To allow this, we calculate the loss as the minimum of the loss for both forward and backward sequences, {\em i.e.}\ $\mathcal{L}_r = \min(\mathcal{L}_f(y,\hat{y}), \mathcal{L}_f(\text{reverse}(y),\hat{y}))$. {This loss is zero when the model predicts the order correctly in either direction.}

 {\bf Inference. } At inference time, we simply take the argmax along each query axis as the order prediction, that is, $y_{\text{order}} \in \mathbb{Z}^{Q} : y_{\text{order},j} = \arg \max_{i \in F} \hat{y}_{i, j} $ In other words, each query picks the image that contains the maximum activation for its query, as illustrated in the bottom-right corner of Figure \ref{fig:arch}.